 A broad understanding of corruption recognises that it is not just about isolated acts between two different agents: the one who offers a bribe, and the one who receives it.
 Instead, corruption is a complex crime.
 It is driven by networks of officials, professional intermediaries and companies.
 So in order to tackle corruption effectively, you need to understand and dismantle these networks.
 This requires information and the ability to spot patterns.

 - Use cases and methodologies.
-A series of case studies highlight existing and future approaches to the use of open data in the anti-corruption field.
+A series of case studies highlighting existing and future approaches to the use of open data in the anti-corruption field.